Ernest I, Duke of Saxe-Gotha

 Ernest I, called "Ernest the Pious" (25 December 1601 – 26 March 1675) was a duke of Saxe-Gotha and Saxe-Altenburg.
 The duchies were later merged into Saxe-Gotha-Altenburg.

-He was the ninth but sixth surviving son of Johann II, Duke of Saxe-Weimar, and Dorothea Maria of Anhalt.
-His mother was a granddaughter of Christoph, Duke of Württemberg, and great-granddaughter of Ulrich, Duke of Württemberg.
+He was the ninth but sixth surviving son of Johann II, Duke of Saxe-Weimar and Dorothea Maria of Anhalt.
+His mother was a granddaughter of Christoph, Duke of Württemberg and a great-granddaughter of Ulrich, Duke of Württemberg.

 Life

-Left an orphan early in life (his father died in 1605 and his mother in 1617), he was brought up in a strict manner, and was gifted and precocious but not physically strong.
+Left an orphan early in life (his father died in 1605 and his mother in 1617), he was brought up in a strict manner and was gifted and precocious but not physically strong.
 He soon showed traits of the piety of the time.
 As ruler, by his character and governmental ability as well as by personal attention to matters of state, he introduced a golden age for his subjects after the ravages of the Thirty Years' War.
 By wise economy, which did not exclude fitting generosity or display on proper occasions, he freed his land from debt, left at his death a considerable sum in the treasury, and reduced taxation.
 Public security and an incorruptible and efficient judiciary received much of his attention, and his regulations served as models for other states.

-He did not rise far enough above his time to do away with torture, though he restricted it, and in the century of trials for witchcraft he yielded to the common delusion, though he was not otherwise inclined to superstition and was a foe of alchemy.
+He was an opponent of torture, banning it and also supported trials of witchcraft, though he was not inclined to superstition and was a foe of alchemy.
 He prohibited dueling and imposed the death penalty for a mortal result.

 In 1640, according to the partition treaty with his brothers, Ernst received Gotha.